NoraCodes/nora.codes/content/projects/_index.md

 ### Embedded Applications

 * [esp8266_scan](https://gist.github.com/NoraCodes/c328e47e47cafc0be353feec020175af) - a wireless scanner code for the ESP8266 chip, which produces either JSON or human-readable output.
+* [geiger_counter](/post/arduino-geiger-counter-dosimeter/) - a Geiger counter with a dosimeter output for comparing the radioactivity of different samples.

 ### Games